Meet Darius Khaw

 • EFIT Essentials Training (2025)

-Outside of therapy, I stay grounded through music, reading, and pickleball, reminders of how important creativity, joy, and self-care are to our emotional lives.
-I bring that spirit into every session I hold.
+Outside of therapy, I stay grounded through music, reading, and pickleball — reminders of how creativity, joy, and self-care keep us emotionally alive.

 Therapeutic Approach